 - Businesses should work against all forms of corruption, including extortion and bribery

 In 2015, the leaders of the world signed the Agenda 2030, United Nations 17 goals for sustainable development.
 To reach the goals, great efforts in partnerships are needed on international, national and local level.
 All companies, organizations and actors are encouraged to take responsibility and implement the sustainability goals in strategy and reporting.

-Lantmännen sees the Sustainable Development goals, in parallel to the Swedish environmental objectives, as an important stakeholder in the work to define material sustainability issues.
+Lantmännen sees the Global Goals, in parallel to the Swedish environmental objectives, as an important stakeholder in the work to define material sustainability issues.
 Lantmännen has analyzed what Agenda 2030 means for our responsibility and our role, and to what extent relevant goals are integrated in existing processes and operations.

-The Swedish farming and food production has bearing on all the 17 Sustainable Development goals and a very close connection to some of the goals.
+The Swedish farming and food production has bearing on all the 17 Global Goals and a very close connection to some of the goals.
 The need of sustainable agriculture and climate friendly and responsibly produced food is increasing.